The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Introduction

 \subsection{$D_4$ modular forms}

 The remaining theorems in this paper are specialized to the case of $n=2$.
-In this case $G\simeq \SO_8$ is split and $H\simeq \PGSp_4$ is also split.
+In this case $G\simeq \SO(8)$ is split and $H\simeq \PGSp(4)$ is also split.
 Moreover, the quadratic space $V_{2,n}$ can be identified with the space of $2$-by-$2$ rational matrices $M_2(\Q)$.
-For a level one form $\varphi$, the Fourier coefficients $a_{\varphi}([T_1,T_2])$ can be non-zero only if $[T_1, T_2]$ is a pair consisting of $2$-by-$2$ matrices $T_1$ and $T_2$ with integer entries. \\ In \cite{weissmanD4}, Weissman develops a theory of Fourier coefficients for quaternionic modular forms on the two-fold simply connected covering group $\Spin_8\to G$.
-Theorem \ref{thm:introFJgeneral}, while stated for orthogonal groups, applies equally well to the group $\Spin_8$.
-Specializing Theorem \ref{thm:introFJgeneral} to this case, and applying a triality automorphism on $\Spin_8$, we obtain the following.
-(The reason we apply triality is for application to Theorem \ref{thm:intoSKMS}, and is explained below.)
+For a form $\varphi$ of level one, the Fourier coefficients $a_{\varphi}([T_1,T_2])$ can be nonzero only if $[T_1, T_2]$ is a pair consisting of $2$-by-$2$ matrices $T_1$ and $T_2$ with integer entries. \\ In \cite{weissmanD4}, Weissman develops a theory of Fourier coefficients for quaternionic modular forms on the two-fold simply connected covering group $\Spin(8)\to G$.
+Theorem~\ref{thm:introFJgeneral}, while stated for special orthogonal groups, applies equally well to the group $\Spin(8)$.
+Specializing Theorem~\ref{thm:introFJgeneral} to this case and applying a triality automorphism on $\Spin(8)$ (as discussed in Appendix~\ref{sec:triality}) we obtain the following application.